Course Editing Guide

 Moodle has a powerful gradebook, and usually you do not need to edit this or change any settings - as you create assignments (and other activities) in a course and grade them, the gradebook entries will be automatically created.
 So if you create activities for every item you want to grade, no further action is needed.

 The most basic activities are really easy to create (you just need to fill in a title, a description and a due date on the form and save).

 For example, the quick grading of an assignment will look like this:

-This means that the weight of each item is simply the difference between its Maximum and Minimum grade.
+For Simple weighted mean the weight of each item is simply the difference between its Maximum and Minimum grade.

 A1 70/100, A2 20/80, A3 10/10, category max 100: